 To be a pioneer in offshore mining and the leader in Marine Minerals on the Norwegian Continental Shelf.

 VALUES

-Our values are permeated by the sense of urgency that we all must have to start acting towards the meaningful changes our planet and people need.
+Our values are driven by a sense of urgency to take action toward the meaningful changes our planet and people need.